-An underwater photographer documents an astounding array of unique marine life off the Pacific Northwest coast
+An underwater photographer documents an astounding array of unique marine life in the murky waters off the Pacific Northwest coast

 THE BEAUTY OF FLAWLESSLY EXECUTED UNDERWATER PHOTOGRAPHS seldom reflects the extreme technical difficulty or environmental obstacles that had to be overcome to make the images.
 Divers are limited in their underwater working times by their finite air supply, typically less than an hour.
 What’s more, every minute they are submerged, their bodies absorb increasing amounts of nitrogen, some of which must be safely released upon ascent if they are to avoid the painful, possibly crippling effects of decompression sickness.